gsprashaanth4/OptiFlo/README.md

 # OptiFlo
-## Simple yet Effective, Optical Flow based Localization using the OV7670 Camera Module and a Teensy 4.0
+## Simple yet Effective, Optical Flow Sensor using the OV7670 Camera Module and a Teensy 4.0

 This Project focuses on Cheap Localization for Small Robotic platforms based on Optical Flow.This project uses the cheap OV7670 VGA camera Module in combination with a Teensy 4.0 microcontroller, to capture subsequent frames and calculate the pixel displacement between them.